-It’s a window and a mirror, as dark as the sins it conceals.
+It is a window and a mirror, as dark as the sins it conceals.
 A trading post, for souls that is.
 It shows the vacancy of the minds of those who are lost; the neat exchange of a soul for a lead role in the cage.
 The photograph evokes a sense of loneliness and therefore true freedom, and if it had to emit a sound, it would be the song of the wind that blows through these places.
 The winds can howl, or gently whisper but remain unheard to those who choose to disconnect and exist in this fantastic reality but do you think they can tell that smile from a veil?
 Can you?
 To make sense of it, to be safe you must tame a photograph like you must tame wild women because then they will comfortably fit in this ever-shrinking world of manipulated thought and expectation, but what if instead of taming it, you let it tell a thousand stories that it contains?
 Of course, doing this comes at a cost.
 Be warned.
 You would have to taste its wildness through your own imagination.
 For me, I love its irony.
-Photographs steal time yet this subject is timeless, it is a thief stealing from the thief. ~ Kalahari
+Photographs steal time yet this subject is timeless, it is just like a thief stealing from the thief. ~ Kalahari

 It is about that moment.
 The perfect moment.
 The allure is in the detail.
 The stillness.
 The light.
 Light is the way the story is told.
-It's the narrative.
+It is the narrative.
 Certain moments of light have a poetic condition that fascinates.
 It has a transformative quality and has the power of turning the ordinary into something scintillating.
 It interests.
 Feel the nostalgia that exists somewhere between the beauty and sadness.
 The tension of the moment.
 Time is a relentless melt that the photograph testifies to.
 Moments should be breathed, tasted a bit like a taste of wine.
-This photograph tastes like the back of a fucking L.A. school bus for they probably didn't de-stem, hoping for some semblance of concentration, crushed it up with leaves and mice, and then wound up with this rancid tar and turpentine bullshit.
+This photograph tastes like the back of a fucking L.A. school bus for they probably did not destem, hoping for some semblance of concentration, crushed it up with leaves and mice, and then wound up with this rancid tar and turpentine bullshit.
 Fuckin' Raid.
 Time is hungry and greedy, insatiable but photographs steal its moments.
 This might render time frozen and mute, but do not be fooled.
 They are delightfully naughty.
-They dare to flirt with the monster of time.
-They allow us to savor and so slow it.
+Photographs dare to flirt with the monster of time.
+Photographs allow us to savor and so slow it.
 Go back to it again and again.
 Let a photograph affect you and do not anticipate.
 It will resonate long after you walk away.

 Looking into the lens I ask myself: "People spot a big black lens, and they worry about what they are doing, or how their hair looks, but nobody sees the person holding the camera."
 I had fallen hard for the whole gadgetry, eye-like nature of the thing.
 A piece of glass slowing, bending, organizing light, the film keeping the image like a secret, tucked neatly into the sleek black box.
 The first cameras had only inventors, buffs and enthusiasts to operate them.
 Since there were then no professional photographers, there couldn't be amateurs either.
 It was a gratuitous, that is, an artistic activity, though with few pretensions to being an art.
 It was only with its industrialization that photography came into its own as art.
 What it once took a very intelligent eye to see, anyone can see now.
 Recently, photography has become almost as widely practiced an amusement as sex and dancing, which means that, like every mass art form, photography is not practiced as an art.
 Photographers think that everything that is not photographed is lost, as if it never existed, and therefore in order to really live you must photograph as much as you can, and to photograph as much as you can you must either live in the most photographable way possible, or else consider photographable every moment of your life.